poult-lab/daily-word/english_words_ learning.md

 38.essentially  [ɪˈsenʃəli]

-[adv]  There are three essentially different ways of tackling the problem.
+[adv]  There are three essentially different ways of tackling the problem./Exposed to high levels of carbon monoxide, the room erupted in chaos as explosions ensued, leaving vomit strewn everywhere, **rendering the occupants** essentially dead.

 "when you think about the true, important or basic nature of sb/sth"

-39.ranking [ˈræŋkɪŋ]
+39.strew /struː/

-[noun] He has improved his ranking this season from 67th to 30th.
+[v] Clothes were strewn across the floor. "to cover a surface with things" -scatter-

-"the position of sb/sth on a scale that shows how good or important they are in relation to other similar people or things, especially in sport"
+40.occupant /ˈɒkjəpənt/ /ˈɑːkjəpənt/

- [**adj**]  He was the ranking officer(= the most senior officer present at a particular time)
+[n] All outstanding bills will be paid by the previous occupants.

-"having a high or the highest rank in an organization, etc."
+"a person who lives or works in a particular house, room, building, etc."